alinex/bash-lib/README.md

 source $BASHLIB_HOME/configs        # load configuration
 ```

+For further assistance see the [Examples](./README.md#Examples) within the Modules API documentation.

 ## Configuration

 The configuration should be put under `config/` folder and will be loaded in alphabetically order in `full` or by using: